 How long you should stick with one progression depends on the client.
 If the client stops progressing and their performance plateaus it is probably time to change the progression.

 This article covered four different ways to progress your client.
 But the best progression for your client depends on what they respond best to, their limitations, and their capabilities.
 To truly create the most effective exercise program you must first assess your client’s abilities.
-Learn how to conduct client assessments, spot limitations, and notice capabilities in our free course, The Coach’s Toolkit.
+Learn how to conduct client assessments, spot limitations, and notice capabilities in our free course, the Professional Coaching Blueprint.
 Sign up today and get the knowledge you need to get your clients sustainable results.